 So to make this Boston Cream Cheesecake, you bake a layer of yellow cake in a standard 9 inch metal springform pan.

 After it bakes and cools, you pour cheesecake batter over the top, bake again, cool and cover with a chocolate glaze.
 Despite all the cooling and chilling, it’s actually a very simple cake.
 For the base, cake mix works perfectly here, but a scratch recipe can be substituted for the base layer.
 Use your favorite.
-If you go with a mix, you’ll need a 9 oz box of something like Jiffy, or half the batter made with an 18.25 oz box mix (you can make two layers and save the second).
+If you go with a mix, you’ll need a 9 oz box of something like Jiffy, or half the batter made with half a box of cake mix (you can make two layers and save the second).

 Boston Cream Cheesecake